 With this, our case study adds to the growing body of research that investigates the gathering of people on various professional occasions on VR platforms.
-Previous studies explored the experiences of attendees at professional social events in VR, e.g., at academic conferences and workshops \citep{krieger2021.SocialEventinVR, erickson2011.VRconferenceInteractions, lahlou2021.BeyondBeingThere, Williamson2021.ProxemicsSocialVRWorkshop}, and group dynamics in social VR outside professional context \citep{moustafa2018.longitudinalSocialVRGroups, scavarelli2021.SocialLearningSpaces}.
-However, in contrast to the existing body of work, this case study focuses on the participants' personal experiences during regular online team meetings in different mediums over an extended period of time.
+Previous studies explored attendees' experiences at professional social events in VR, e.g., at academic conferences and workshops \citep{krieger2021.SocialEventinVR, erickson2011.VRconferenceInteractions, lahlou2021.BeyondBeingThere, Williamson2021.ProxemicsSocialVRWorkshop}, and group dynamics in social VR outside professional context \citep{moustafa2018.longitudinalSocialVRGroups, scavarelli2021.SocialLearningSpaces}.
+However, in contrast to the existing body of work, this case study focuses on the participants' personal experiences during regular online team meetings in different mediums over an extended period.
 Thereby, it covers both VR and video conferencing solutions.
 Our study aims to explore whether currently available off-the-shelf social VR platforms meet the needs and preferences of the team members for attending weekly lab meetings as a competitive alternative to conventional video conferencing solutions.
-Based on 200 completed survey responses, we analyze ratings and statements of the meeting experiences, as well as the different aspects that influenced these experiences.
-Our analysis identified central themes that matter for VR meetings and provide unique insights into the experiences of meeting on the different platforms.
-While most single themes have previously been discussed in the literature as isolated elements, encountering them integrated into authentic experiences of participants who compare it to videoconferencing in an in-the-wild study has allowed us to assess and reconsider various factors, identify priorities, and add new aspects.
+Based on 200 completed survey responses, we analyze ratings and statements of the meeting experiences and the different aspects that influenced these experiences.
+Our analysis identifies central themes that matter for VR meetings and provides unique insights into the experiences of meeting on various platforms.
+While most of the individual themes have previously been discussed in the literature as isolated elements, encountering them integrated into authentic experiences of participants who compare it to videoconferencing in an in-the-wild study allowed us to assess and reconsider various factors, identify priorities, and add new aspects.